-Make sure you’re cleaning team removes any fingerprints from the displays and dry them correctly for flawless shots.
+Make sure you’re cleaning team removes any fingerprints from the displays and dries them correctly for flawless shots.

 Fashion and Apparel Store

-Even when having many items on racks and shelves require proper staging by planogram or the store designer.
+Even when having many items on racks and shelves requires proper staging by planogram or the store designer.

 Keeping the right color of those items is crucial for the proper representation of the brand and product.